AlexMisra1/AlexMisra1.github.io/_posts/2024-07-13-bayarea-rtp.md

 ![RTP Oak-Hickory Forests](../images/2024-07-13/oak-hickory-7.jpeg)

 **Key observations:**
-- Lighter, straight, bare tree trunks
+- Lighter, straight, and more bare tree trunks
 - Taller, upright trees
 - Lighter green leaves
 - Lighter soil
 - An overall light green tint to the forest
 - A lack of shrubs and underbrush

-**Conclusion:**
+**Connection to climate:**
-Lighter, straight, bare tree trunks and taller, upright trees are the adaptations needed to maximize light exposure in the densely forested environment of more in-land RTP.
-Lighter green leaves and lighter soils are the adaptations for higher precipitation and nutrient availability that are generally typical in humid subtropical climates closer in-land.
-The overall light green tint and minimal shrubs or underbrush are the adaptations for a less fire-prone environment compared to Mediterranean climates, which also allow for greater tree growth and canopy development over time.
+As seen in the photos, RTP's oak-hickory forests present a variety of tall, upright trees predominantly composed of oak and hickory species.
+The observations of lighter, straighter, and more bare tree trunks are adaptations to in-land RTP's subtropical climate, characterized by hot, humid summers and mild winters with evenly distributed precipitation.
+The lighter green leaves and lighter soil are the necessary adaptations to higher humidity levels and fertile soils.
+Underbrush preserves moisture, which explains why there is a lack of it here in these higher humidity levels.
+These forests support a diverse ecosystem with adaptations to frequent rainfall and moderate temperature fluctuations throughout the year.

 ### Vegetation closer to the coast: